Lukas-Netz/se-rwth.github.io/_pages/research/Cyber-Physical-Systems.md

 {% include trennlinie.html %}

 ## Key Statements
-1. CPS tackles two core challenges:
+1. CPS faces two core challenges:
   - Lack of integration of calculus and automaton theory, and
-  - Heterogeneity of domains need integration of heterogeneous modeling technologies as CPS requires cross domain solutions and techniques.
+  - Heterogeneous domains require the integration of heterogeneous modeling technologies as CPS requires cross-domain solutions and techniques.
 2. Furthermore, CPS tend to be complex in functionality and because of distribution and quality needs.
 3. CPS are typically not built from scratch, but evolve as new components